 The legislative purposes of, and findings for, the ADA are set forth in § 12101 and are very broad.
-Essentially, the ADA provides a national mandate for the elimination of discrimination against individuals with disabilities in critical areas such as employment, housing, public accommodation, education, and access to public services. § 12101(a)(3) and (b).
+Essentially, the ADA provides a national mandate for the elimination of discrimination against individuals with disabilities in critical areas such as employment, housing, public accommodations, education and access to public services.
+Id. § 12101(a)(3), (b).

 As the Supreme Court has observed, "[t]o effectuate its sweeping purpose, the ADA forbids discrimination against disabled individuals in major areas of public life, among them employment (Title I of the Act) [42 U.S.C. §§ 12111–12117], public services (Title II) [§§ 12131–12165], and public accommodations (Title III) [§§ 12181–12189]."
 PGA Tour, Inc. v.
 Martin, 432 U.S. 661, 675 (2001).
 Title I protects only employees of employers with 15 or more employees.
 42 U.S.C. § 12111(5)(A); Clackamas Gastroenterology Assocs. v.
 Wells, 538 U.S. 440, 444-51 (2003) (defining "employee"); Castle v.
 Eurofresh, 731 F.3d 901 (9th Cir.2013) (analyzing whether prisoner can be deemed "employee").

 Under the ADA, a "disability" is defined as: (A) a physical or mental impairment that substantially limits one or more of the major life activities of such individual; (B) a record of such an impairment; or (C) being regarded as having such an impairment.
 42 U.S.C. §12102(2).